Data backup and file management

 MyZone - Google Drive

-Students have access to unlimited Google Drive storage via their MyZone accounts.
+Students have access to Google Drive storage via their MyZone accounts.
 This is a cloud-based file storage service so if you lose your computer you can still access the files from another device.

 Network Storage Drives